Rufyty/Rufyty.github.io/posts/articles/MyBiography.md

 I want to:
 - Keep sharpening my skills in **Web, System, and Network hacking**
 - Dive deeper into **CTFs, bug bounties, and red teaming**
 - Contribute to the hacker community by sharing writeups, notes, and tools
+- Collaborate with other hackers

 ---